Afudu/P4_OpenClassroom/README.md

 **Date:** 11/06/2022

 # Abstract
-This project consists of creating a standalone tournament management application for a local chess club, Castle Chess, that allows the tournament managers to run the entire events offline.
+In this project, as a junior freelance developer presented with the first opportunity of a potential client project, the task consists of creating a standalone tournament management application for a local chess club, Castle Chess, that allows the tournament managers to run the entire events offline.

-The following features are included in the application:
+In meeting the client's requirements, the application would therefore need to perform the following actions offline:

-    - Add and save players.
+    - Add players.

     - Update player ratings.

-    - Create and save tournaments.
+    - Create, start and resume tournaments.

-    - Start, postpone and resume tournament rounds.
+    - Save and reload tournament statements at any time.

-    - Input match scores.
+    - Perform player pairings using the Swiss tournament system.

-    - Display player and tournament reports.
+    - Display reports on players, all rounds and matches played in a tournament.

-# Structure
+# Code Structure and Database
-The application follows the Model-View-Controller (MVC) design pattern and uses TinyDb, a document oriented database, to store the data.
+The application is entirely in Python and follows the Model-View-Controller (MVC) design pattern.
+For storing and reloading the data, it uses TinyDb, a document oriented database.

 # Basic flow
 1. Create a new tournament.
 2. Add eight players.
-3. The application generates the pairings automatically using the Swiss tournament system.
+3. The application generates the pairings automatically.
 4. Start the tournament and run the rounds.
 5. Input match scores: the winner receives 1 point, the loser 0, and 0.5 each for a tie.